moddroid94/onthespot/docs/usage.md

 > [!NOTE]
 > Downloading large media types like albums or playlists may take longer.
 The application might appear unresponsive during this process.
 Please be patient.

+> [!TIP]
+> You can also specify the path to a text file containing the links you want to download.

 ### Download by URL

 1. **Enter the URL**